lokiidokii/Movie-Recommendation-App/README.md

 <h3>User Guide</h3>

-Note: Jupyter Notebook via Anaconda Navigator is required to upload and run the files for this project because of the size of the ratings data file.
+*Note: Jupyter Notebook via Anaconda Navigator is required to upload and run the files for this project because of the size of the ratings data set file*

 <b>Step 1: Install Jupyter Notebook</b><br>
 <em>I recommend doing so through Anaconda Navigator.
-If you already have Anaconda Navigator on your device, skip to Step 3.</em><br>
+If you already have Anaconda on your device, skip to Step 3.</em><br>
 Download the Anaconda installer: https://www.anaconda.com<br>
 <img width="500" alt="Screenshot 2023-05-25 at 2 36 11 PM" src="https://github.com/lokiidokii/Movie-Recommendation-App/assets/39343886/a8e0cf4e-5022-4799-b95e-386127c5cccf"><br>
-Click the appropriate download for your system under the “Download” button.<br> Follow along with the <a href="https://docs.anaconda.com/free/anaconda/install/windows/">Anaconda Documentation installation guide</a> to complete the installation.<br>
+Click the appropriate download for your system under the “Download” button.<br> Follow along with the <a href="https://docs.anaconda.com/free/anaconda/install/windows/">Anaconda Documentation Installation Guide</a> to complete the installation.<br>
 <hr>

 <b>Step 2: Open Jupyter Notebook via Anaconda Navigator</b><br>